jrmckenzie/RSSwapTool/README.md

 It is intended that more will be added to this documentation in due course.

+#### Footnote - Windows and Linux

+TS is a windows game and these instructions refer to Windows.
+If you're a Linux user, and you run TS through Steam and its compatability tool Proton, you can still run RSSwapTool in Linux if you like.
+You will need to have Wine installed (because serz.exe needs to run), Python, PySimpleGUI, Tk, and a working TS install of course.
+(RSSwapTool has been developed and tested on EndeavourOS, an Arch Linux distribution, as well as on Microsoft Windows.
+The JetBrains PyCharm IDE has been used for coding.)

 Copyright © 2022 JR McKenzie

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.